gnames/gnparser/README.md

 * Trinomial
 * Quadrinomial

-The output of `gnparser` contains a `Cardinality` field that tells, when possible, how many elements are detected in the name.
+The output of `GNparser` contains a `Cardinality` field that tells, when possible, how many elements are detected in the name.

 | Cardinality  | Name Type    |